Research

 Mendip Vale is one of the leading research sites in the Southwest.
 In 2023 we recruited a massive 1,909 patients into research studies.

-If you would like to talk to one of our Research Nurses about participating in a study, or have a query about research, or wish to permanently withdraw from any future research, please email bnssg.researchmendipvale@nhs.net.
+If you would like to talk a member of the Research team about participating in a study, or have a query about research, or wish to permanently withdraw from any future research, please email bnssg.researchmendipvale@nhs.net.

 Mendip Vale works with the CRN (Clinical Research Network) to take on and facilitate research projects of all different kinds across the year.
 We are currently recruiting into the following research studies: